amnessa/cagopa_tiago_gazebo/object_tracking_pipeline.md

         Inside Isaac Sim, go to Window > Extensions and enable omni.isaac.ros2_bridge.
 This extension translates simulation data into ROS 2 messages and vice-versa.

-        In the ROS 2 Bridge settings, ensure the "ROS Domain ID" matches your ROS 2 environment and the middleware is set correctly (the default for Humble is CycloneDDS).
+        In the ROS 2 Bridge settings, ensure the "ROS Domain ID" matches your ROS 2 environment and the middleware is set correctly (the default for Humble is CycloneDDS) -> changed to fast .

 3. ROS 2 Workspace & Dependencies: